cytaylorw/node-tort-box/README.md

 # node-tort-box
 This is a project made to monitor my tortoise pet indoor enclosure.
-Data visualization is done by using Thingsboard platform.
+Integration with Thingsboard platform to visualize the data.

 ## Hardwares